chanzuckerberg/cryoet-data-portal/docs/intro_cryoet.md

 <figure>
   <img src="_static/img/schematics_workflow.png"
-    alt="Schematic of the cryoET imaging workflow."
+    alt="Schematic of the CryoET imaging workflow."
-    width="75%"
+    width="85%"
   >
-  <figcaption>Schematic of the cryoET imaging workflow.
+  <figcaption style="width:85%;">Schematic of the CryoET imaging workflow.
 (A) First, a vitrified
   specimen, depicted here as a cell (gray oval) embedded in an ice slab is tilted at a range of angles while an electron beam passes through the sample producing projection images.
 The cell includes three distinct molecular